Students 'crossed the line'

 newspaper section: News

-The anti-government rally at Thammasat University sparks fears that it could trigger violent confrontations between the royalist movement and its opponents.
+The anti-government rally at Thammasat University on Monday night is thought to have risked offending the monarchy, sparking fears that it could trigger violent confrontations between the royalist movement and its opponents.

 Comments made by protesters at the university's Rangsit Campus in Pathum Thani have potentially violated Section 112 of the Criminal Code, also known as the lese majeste law.
 Students announced a set of 10 demands which included changes in the country's highest institution, including Section 112 and royal prerogatives.